ryotoooh/node-data-processing-test/README.md

 ## To the code interview assessor
 Please place a CSV file to the same directory as app.js.\
-JSON files will be exported at the same directory.
+JSON files will be exported at the same directory.\
+To run the app, use CLI 'node app.js' or 'npm start'

 ## Update
 After submitting the email, I have updated app.js and add function.js files.\